This website uses cookies to ensure you get the best experience on our website. Learn More.

 • Background color is the base of your website.
 It should work well with all the other colors you choose.

 If you struggle with finding an optimal balance, just try following the classic 60-30-10 rule.
-It is quite eye-comforting and works just fine for both room decorations and website layouts.
+It is quite eye-catching and works just fine for both room decorations and website layouts.
 Use 60% of the dominant color, 30% of the secondary color, and 10% to accentuate.

 Test different color schemes

-That is why it is so important to run tests on different color schemes and all the main elements you want to change.
+That is why it is so important to run A/B tests on different color schemes and all the main elements you want to change.
 Hubspot, for instance, found out that red CTA buttons outperform green ones.
 But for many other businesses, it did not work out.
 How will it end up for your website?
 Tests will show.

 This context should align with the message your brand is trying to communicate.
 Remember, your website has only a snap-of-a-finger timespan to capture visitors’ attention.
 Not to mention that it has to be filled with persuasive and engaging content to convert leads into actual clients.
 As it is said, you never get a second chance to make a first impression.

-On top of making the CTA button blue or red, you need to be sure it is positioned in the right place and backed by relevant content.
+You need to be sure it is positioned in the right place and backed by relevant content.
 Shakuro’s experience in website building shows that good design does not just paint a nice-looking picture – it pays off with leads.
 And some leads may attract thousands, if not hundreds of thousands, of dollars.

 * * *